WheteThunger/DroneStorage/README.md

 ## Features

-- Allows players to manually or automatically deploy a small stash to deployable drones (not delivery drones)
+- Allows players to manually or automatically deploy a small stash to RC drones
 - Allows drone controllers to remotely view the stash contents, as well as drop them at the drone position
 - Allows configuring stash capacity based on permissions of the drone owner
 - Redirects damage from the stash to the drone
 - Drops the stash contents when the drone is destroyed

-## Commands

-- `dronestash` -- Deploys a stash onto the drone the player is looking at, consuming a stash item from their inventory unless they have permission for free stashes.

 ## Permissions

 ### Deployment permissions

-- `dronestorage.deploy` -- Required to use the `dronestash` command.
+- `dronestorage.deploy` -- Allows the player to deploy a stash onto a drone using the `dronestash` command.
 - `dronestorage.deploy.free` -- Allows using the `dronestash` command for free (no stash item required).
 - `dronestorage.autodeploy` -- Drones deployed by players with this permission will automatically have a stash, free of charge.
   - Note: Reloading the plugin will automatically add stashes to existing drones owned by players with this permission.